xiaoxiae/slama.dev/reading.md

 {:.book}
 - **Metro 2033** [[Wikipedia](https://en.wikipedia.org/wiki/Metro_2033)] by _Dimitry Glukhovsky_ -- a post-apocalyptic novel about people surviving a nuclear world war inside of the Moscow metro.
 I really appreciated that there was a good balance of action sequences and slower, more thought-provoking ones.
 Definitely worth the read (which, in my opinion, can't be said about the other books in the series).

-- **Surely You're Joking, Mr. Feynman!** [[Wikipedia](https://en.wikipedia.org/wiki/Surely_You%27re_Joking,_Mr._Feynman!)] by _Ralph Leighton_ and _Richard Feynman_ -- an absolute must-read auto(sort-of)biography about the life of Richard Feynman.
-I honestly don't understand how this many interesting things can happen in the life of a single person.
+- **Surely You're Joking, Mr. Feynman!** [[Wikipedia](https://en.wikipedia.org/wiki/Surely_You%27re_Joking,_Mr._Feynman!)] by _Ralph Leighton_ and _Richard Feynman_ -- an auto(sort-of)biography about the life of Richard Feynman.
+I honestly don't understand how this many interesting things can happen in the life of a single person, yet they have and are a joy to read.